zupalex/luaXroot/README.md

 REQUIREMENTS:
 CMake and Readline development libraries are required.
-Python and Tkinter module (experimental).
+Python and Tkinter module if the GUID feature is enabled.

 example for Ubuntu:
 sudo apt-get install cmake libreadline6 libreadline6-dev